azsaeed/AzS-Netscan/Documentation.md

 # Documentation

-These documention describe how to install and use the AzSa - NetScan.
+These documentation describe how to install and use the AzSa - NetScan.
 It assumes that you are familiar with the operating system which you are using to install.
 Here is used CentOS version 7 and Python version 2.7.